 Pediatric psychology; assessment and treatment of children's medical stress and coping; pediatric pain management

 Graduate student-led projects in the Child Health and Medical Pain (CHAMP) lab span a range of child health issues.
-For example, current graduate student thesis or dissertation projects include burnout in nurses working with youth with chronic pain, stress in parents of infants with congenital heart disease, interactive taekwondo to improve executive functions in children with congenital heart disease, social support and discrimination in adolescents with sickle cell disease, and risk and resilience in pediatric chronic illness.
+For example, graduate student thesis or dissertation projects have examined burnout in nurses working with youth with chronic pain, stress in parents of infants with congenital heart disease, the understanding of mindfulness among adolescents with chronic pain, social support and discrimination in adolescents with sickle cell disease, and risk and resilience in pediatric chronic illness.

 In concert with my research interests, my clinical interests involve children with medical issues.
 For example, I oversee a Health Resources and Services Administration (HRSA) Graduate Psychology (GPE) training grant, which provides stipends for graduate students to learn and administer evidence-based, culturally sensitive services on a multidisciplinary team for children with medical conditions (e.g., cancer, sickle cell) at the three Children’s Healthcare of Atlanta children’s hospitals.
 In the department clinic, I supervise students assessing and treating children, adolescents, and families presenting with a range of issues.
 I also treat clients in my off-campus private practice.
 Paralleling my approach to research, I examine and often target for treatment the larger environment (e.g., home, school, community) within which the client resides.
 My research and clinical work is grounded in an evidence-based practice approach and my behavioral orientation.